 Telephone and Web Surveys

-If warranted, a multi-modal approach will be used to conduct participant surveys, relying on both telephone and web surveys.
+A multi-modal approach will be used to conduct participant surveys, relying on both telephone and web surveys.
 This approach reflects the transition to a changing industry survey research environment and improved survey data quality and coverage.
 The participant survey will ask questions that will affect the evaluated part-use factor and NTG ratio.
 Participants will be asked how their units would have been disposed of if the program had not picked them up.
 The survey will also ask a few questions to gauge participant’s awareness of program features.

 Gross Impact Evaluation